mani2001/RAG_with_KG/README.md

 # RAG_with_KG
-Combining RAG with Knowledge Graphs using Neo4j and Langchain
+This code repository is the code for the tutorial-blog @ Medium.com - Combining RAG with Knowledge Graphs using Neo4j and Langchain - https://medium.com/p/b6716cd05320